Our Mission

 Her involvement with APN has not only made a tangible difference in the well-being of the local cat population but has also fostered greater awareness and engagement among her neighbors.
 Through her efforts, community members have recognized the importance of humane cat management and have become more informed about available resources.

-As a prospective board member, Kelly hopes to further APN’s mission by educating others on how they can get involved.
+As a board member, Kelly continues to further APN’s mission by educating others on how they can get involved.
 She is committed to helping reduce the stray cat population and improve the lives of homeless animals through advocacy, outreach, and continued collaboration with the community.

 Heidi Short